vandalton/BertaAndButterflies/DIARY.md

 ![Box](./static/box.jpg)

 However, I'm not satisfied with the result.
 Back cover is a little too big and colors on the front printout look different then the same colors on the back.

+# 2024-06-08 - Day #100

+Today is the last day of the competition!
+I'm filling documentation, promoting the project on social media and so on.
+Fortunately, the game is finished.
+As Steve Jobs once said, "it's not done until it ships".
+So it means I did it in a 100 days, as the cartridges are about to be shipped on Monday ;)